 Treatment of Rotator Cuff Tears

-Treatment of a rotator cuff tear that is repairable, is surgery.
-There are some rotator cuff tears that are not reparable.
-Such as, massive tears with fatty atrophy and old chronic tears with significant retraction, are not amendable to surgery.
+The primary treatment option for a repairable rotator cuff tear is surgery.
+There are some rotator cuff tears that are not reparable; Massive tears with fatty atrophy and old chronic tears with significant retraction are not amendable to surgery.

-Surgery is outpatient .
-Secondary, the repair is arthroscopic.
+Surgery is outpatient and arthroscopic.
 The surgery is relatively low risk.
-Smokers put the repair at risk for not healing.
-The nicotine in the cigarettes inhibit healing.
+Smokers put the repair at risk for not healing, as the nicotine in cigarettes inhibits healing.
 A massive tear greater than four centimeters has a high rate of non-healing.
 In addition, tears were the rotator cuff is thin, avascular and friable have a difficult time healing even after the perfect surgical reconstruction.

 The recovery after a rotator cuff repair is around six months.
 However, improvement will continue to occur up to one year after the surgery.
-The recovery phase is three phases.
-First of all, in the initial six weeks, the patient will not be able to actively rise their arm .working with a physical therapist will be part of the recovery.
-The second phase of recovery is from week 6-12. .
-The last 6 week block of recovery is to focus on strengthening.
-During the three -six week phases you will be working with the physical therapist .
+The recovery process can be divided into three six-week phases.
+You will be working with a physical therapist throughout each phase.
+In the initial six weeks, the patient will not be able to actively raise their arm.
+Overtime, as you rebuild strength, you will be able to return to a wider range of motion.
+The last 6 week block of recovery is focused on strengthening.
+Of course, each person’s recovery process is different, and may vary slightly in length.